 Will Destiny Characters Transfer to Destiny 2?

-Characters will transfer over, complete with their customizations.
-That is, their class, race, gender, face, hair and hair will come to Destiny 2.
-Markings for reaching Level 20 and finishing the Black garden mission will transfer too.
+Characters will transfer over, complete with their cosmetic changes.
+This includes their class, race, gender, face and hair.
+Markings for reaching Level 20 and finishing the Black Garden mission will transfer too.
 Players will get new Honors to acknowledge their deeds from the first game.

 Guardian powers, possessions, Eververse items and currency will not make their way to the new game.
 Losing the items does fit in with the game’s theme.
 Due to events in the story, players will lose their powers too.

 The Destiny 2 release is one of 2017’s most exciting game launches.
 Destiny 2 pre-orders are already available at most retailers ahead of release.